 The editing process

 This was the biggest challenge of all.
 I have never cared so much about a photo before.
-I became obsessed with the process.
-I played around a lot with the settings such as brightness, lighting, and so forth.
+However, I became obsessed with the process.
+I begin playing around a lot with the settings such as brightness, lighting, and so forth.
 It was tough determining what looked good.
 On top of that, I discovered presets I never considered using before (because I prefer photos in their most natural state) but I couldn’t deny the fact that I loved the vibe it gave to my mediocre edited photos.

 Original unedited photos